oslabs-beta/Kubernet/README.md

 <img src="./public/readme/tests.png" width="450px">

+Be sure that your server is running at the time in order for the back-end tests to pass.

 3. Submit a pull request with clear descriptions of changes made.
 One of our team members will look at it as soon as possible to approve your PR.

 | Features                               | Status |